ACME Configuration#

 after reading headers but before

-selecting a virtual server or processing rewrite and location
+selecting a virtual server and processing rewrite and location

 directives.
-Such intercepted requests are processed if the value of
+Such intercepted requests are processed if the <TOKEN>

 _acme-challenge.